Confused about the MECP’s RPRA Waste Compliance or Hazardous Waste Program (HWP)?

 - Or “partially delegate” to a service provider

 Not sure what to do?
 We are here to help with hazardous waste compliance support.

 We recommend you seriously consider the “full delegation” path because you would seamlessly remain in control of your waste management program, while we handle your digital manifests, pay your fees, and make your reports.
 In this case, you would focus on your business as we continue to do what we have been doing for over 30 years – collection and disposal of hazardous and non-hazardous wastes.

 - Over 30 years of hazardous and non-hazardous waste collection

-- We have a processing, recycling and licensed transfer station in Stoney Creek, Ontario
+- We have a processing, recycling and licensed transfer station for waste management in Stoney Creek, Ontario

 - We also have a processing, recycling and licensed transfer centre in Windsor, Ontario

 - JHSC training / CPO-certified

 - No landfilling or deep-well injection of your wastes

 - RPRA waste compliance training and auditing